 As a center of information, one of the things the Bureau did was promote research in regards to marriages of the deaf in America.
 This work was primarily undertaken by Dr. E. A. Fay.
 The federal government, seeing a need for an official supplement to the 1890 U.S. census, even appointed Dr. Fay as its special agent for collecting such statistical information.

-As part of Dr. Fay’s research on marriages of the deaf, he distributed a questionnaire to deaf couples and family members of deaf individuals.
+As part of Dr. Fay’s research on marriages of the deaf, he distributed a questionnaire to heads of schools for the deaf, deaf couples and family members of deaf individuals.
 Some of the questions Dr. Fay was trying to answer through these questionnaires included:

 - 1. Are marriages of deaf persons more liable to result in deaf offspring than ordinary marriages?